-Prenatal care is the care you get from the time you find out you're pregnant until you deliver your baby.
-As soon as you think you may be pregnant, schedule an appointment with your primary care provider.
+Prenatal care is the care you get from the time you find out you're pregnant until you deliver.
+As soon as you think you may be pregnant, make an appointment with your primary care doctor.

-Regular appointments with your doctor are important to make sure you and your baby are healthy.
-At the first appointment, you'll find out the due date and explore your health history.
-Frequent prenatal visits allow you to follow the progress of your pregnancy and your baby's development and give you the opportunity to ask questions along the way.
+Regular doctor visits are important to make sure you and your baby are healthy.
+You’ll be able to follow the progress of your pregnancy and your baby's development.

-TRICARE covers the following services to determine the health of the baby or if you have a high-risk pregnancy:
+TRICARE covers the following services to monitor the health of the baby or if you have a high-risk pregnancy:

 - Chorionic villis sampling

 - Fetal stress test